Quantization of Hitchin integrable system via positive characteristic: Proof of the main theorem in the case

 Now, to deduce Hecke eigen-property, we have to show that the constructed isomorphism commutes with the $A$-action, where the action on $H(\DBu)$ comes by transport of structure from the $A$-action on $\DBu$ and the action on $\DBu \boxtimes_A \Funiv$ comes from either of the $A$-actions contracted by the tensor product.
 For this we consider the commutative diagram

 By Lemma~\ref{c_comm_A}, the vertical arrows in this diagram commute with the $A$-action.
 The top arrow commutes with the $A$-action because of the naturality of $a_M$.
-Hence the bottom arrow does, too, which is what we need. \todo[explain what $A$-actions we use]
+Hence the bottom arrow does, too, which is what we need.
+Note that $\DBud\bx_A\Upsilon(\DBudC)$ a~priori has {\em three} $A$-actions, coming from the $A$-actions on $\DBud$, $\Ups$ and $\DBudC$.
+The first two actions are contracted by the tensor product and hence give rise to the same action, while the last two actions agree because under the isomorphism $\Ups(\DBudC)\isoto A\tsr\DC$ they go to the right, resp.\ left, actions on the first factor, and since $A$ is commutative, they are the same.
+Note that the first action is adapted to showing that the left vertical arrow commutes with $A$, and the last one is adapted to the horizontal map.

 What we just proved implies the following in-families version of Hecke eigen-property.
 The $A$-action on the $\D$-module $\DBu$ allows to present it as a pushforward of a $(\Spec A=\Op)$-family $\cM$ of $\D$-modules.
-Applying to~$\cM$ the relative version of the Hecke functor~$H$, we get a relative (twisted) $\D$-module on $\Bun\times\Op\times C$ over $\Op$ which we denote by $H_{\Op}(\cM)$.
-Then it follows from what we proved that $H_{\Op}(\cM) \cong (\cM \bx \O_{\Op}) \tsr (\O_{\Bun}\bx \Funiv')$ where $\Funiv'$ is the $\Op$-family of opers constructed from $\Funiv$.
-Taking pullback to a closed point $x$ of $\Op$, we see that the derived specialization of the family~$\cM$, $\cM_x:= L(\{x\}\x\Bun \to \Op\x\Bun)^*\cM = \DBu\Ltsr_A k_x$ is a Hecke eigen-$\D$-module.
+Applying to~$\cM$ the relative version of the Hecke functor~$H$, we get a relative (twisted) $\D$-module on $\Bun\x\Op\x C$ over $\Op$ which we denote by $H_{\Op}(\cM)$.
+Then it follows from what we proved that $H_{\Op}(\cM) \cong (\cM \bx \O_C) \tsr (\O_{\Bun}\bx \Funiv')$ where $\Funiv'$ is the $\Op$-family of opers constructed from $\Funiv$.
+Taking pullback to a closed point $x$ of $\Op$, we see that the derived specialization of the family~$\cM$, $\cM_x:= L(\{x\}\x\Bun \to \Op\x\Bun)^*\cM = \DBu\Ltsr_A k_x$, is a Hecke eigen-$\D$-module.

 We want to show that $\cM_x$ is actually in the heart of $D(\Bun)$.
 In other words, we want to prove that $\DBu$ is flat over~$A$.
 Since the $A$-module $\DBu$ is a (flat) deformation of $\O_{\Hi}$ viewed as a module over $\O(B)$, this follows from flatness of the Hitchin map.